 - The Company operates the following systems, policies and tools: - > An Integrated Risk Management System that mitigates the specific risks we face. - > A Risk Control and Management Policy that provides the components and activities involved in our risk management procedures. - An updated Risk Map, that classifies identified risks into strategic, operational, financial and regulatory categories. - In 2022, the Company began to assess climate risk in accordance with the international standards set by the Task Force on Climate-related Financial Disclosures (TCFD).

 Innovation milestones

 The Company's innovation actions focus on three key categories that address the specific features of Lar España's assets:

-Contribution to

-development

-Responsible business

-Environmental management
+Responsible Contribution to Environmental business local management development

 Key initiatives include: